Where to Discuss?

 Configuration Metadata

-We can set the background color in metadata dictionary.
+We can set the background color in the metadata dictionary.

 def init_field_metadata(self) -> None: